rcl-ssl/docs/portal/stand-alone.md

 - You can download the SSL/TLS certificate or the relevant certificates files for installation in your webserver is the **Certificate Details** page.

-# Create a SSL/TLS Certificate using DNS-01
+# Create a SSL/TLS Certificate using DNS

-RCL uses the DNS-01 challenge type to issue certificates for :
+The RCL SSL Portal uses the DNS-01 challenge type to issue certificates for :

 - primary domains (e.g. contoso.net)
 - subdomains (e.g. store.contoso.net, www.contoso.net, etc.)